Latest update – 15 June 2020.

 Hand rubbing – Use of an alcohol-based hand rub is the preferred means for routine hand sterilisation in situations where hands are not visibly soiled.
 If alcohol-based hand rub is not readily accessible, hands must be washed with soap and water.

 Massage is conducted in workplaces only if the recipient and the visiting therapist report as healthy.
-Maintaining physical distancing of 1.5m is not applicable due to the nature of massage therapy however as stated in this document, risk management by both parties will be strictly followed.
+Maintaining physical distancing of 1.5m is not applicable due to the nature of massage therapy however as stated here, risk management by both parties will be strictly followed.

-Seated massage therapists will wear cloth (highly recommended) or disposable face masks if required by clients and/or if the therapist prefers.
-Multiple layered and filtered cloth masks are suitable for the allied health professional who has close contact with their recipients, exposure to body fluids, and as an asymptomatic safety measure.
-Masks will be provided by the therapist and/or the client.
+Multi-layered cloth masks are suitable for the allied health professional who has close contact with others, exposure to body fluids, and is primarily an asymptomatic safety measure.
+Masks for therapists will be provided by the therapist and/or the client.

 Handling of Used Linen